Static synthetic gauge field control of double optomechanically induced transparency in a closed-contour interaction scheme: Parameter Set

 \section{Parameter Set}

-In the closed-contour interaction scheme, without loss of generality we take the two coupling coefficients $\mu$ and $g_1$ as real while leaving $g_2 = \left| g_2 \right | e^{i\phi_2}$ as complex.
-To investigate both $\mathcal{PT}$-broken and unbroken phases, $\mu$ will range from below to above the EP value, $\mu_\mathrm{EP}$ which explicitly depends on $g_2$ among other variables.
-The magnitude of $g_2$ is to be decided using the stability analysis, and its phase plays the main role in the control of OMIT as will be shown below.
-To assure the practical relevance of our work, the common parameter set is based on two ground-state cooling experiments \cite{chan2011laser,massel2011microwave} which consists of $g_1=2\pi$~MHz, $\omega_m/(2\pi)=3.68$~GHz, $\gamma_1=-\gamma_2=0.5\times10^{-2}\,\omega_m$, $\kappa=0.1\,\omega_m$ and wavelength of the control laser $\lambda=1537$~nm.
-Notably, with this choice of $g_1\ll \kappa$ the optomechanical system operates within the weak coupling limit.
-As another remark, we did not elaborate on breaking the balanced gain and loss within the mechanical sector, even though a more optimal choice is highly likely \cite{schonleber2016}.
+To investigate both $\mathcal{PT}$-broken and unbroken phases, $\mu$ needs to vary from below to above the EP value $\mu_\mathrm{EP}$.
+As seen in Eq.~(\ref{EqmuEP}), $\mu_\mathrm{EP}$ explicitly depends on $g_2$ among other variables.
+The magnitude of $g_2$ is to be determined using the stability analysis, and its phase plays the main role in the control of OMIT, as will be shown below.
+To ensure the practical relevance of our work, the common parameter set closely follows two ground-state cooling experiments \cite{chan2011laser,massel2011microwave} and consists of $g_1/2\pi=1$~MHz, $\omega_m/2\pi=3.68$~GHz, $\gamma_1=-\gamma_2=0.5\times10^{-2}\omega_m$, $\kappa=0.1\omega_m$, and the wavelength of the control laser $\lambda=1537$~nm.
+Notably, with this choice of $g_1\ll \kappa$, the optomechanical system operates within the weak-coupling limit.
+We also remark that we did not elaborate on breaking the balanced gain and loss within the mechanical sector, even though a more optimal choice is highly likely \cite{schonleber2016}.
 Considering the cavity loss as well, the system has overall loss.
-However, under a simple gauge transformation the underlying $\mathcal{PT}$ symmetry can be manifested \cite{ozdemir2019parity}.
-The remaining parameters are taken as $\eta=1/2$ and $P_c=50$~$\mu W$ \cite{wang2019mechanical}.
-The latter directly determines the mean number of photons and phonons in the resonators, and it will be reduced to $10$~$\mu W$ in the slow light discussion.
-We should note that none of the parameters are critical, and a different set serving the same purposes is also conceivable.
+However, under a simple gauge transformation, the underlying $\mathcal{PT}$ symmetry can be manifested \cite{ozdemir2019parity}.
+The remaining parameters are taken as $\eta=\frac{1}{2}$ and $P_c=7.96$~$\mu$W. The latter directly determines the mean number of photons and phonons in the resonators; it will be reduced fivefold in the slow light discussion.
+We should note that none of the parameters are critical and a different set serving similar purposes is also conceivable.